Mesa, AZ 85213

 Private Financing or Hard Money Lending

 Another option to finance your business is through ‘hard money lending.’
-Hard money loans are short-term, asset-based loans, frequently requiring real estate or other property as collateral.
+Hard money loans are short-term, asset-based loans like the loans in Kansas, frequently requiring real estate or other property as collateral.
 They are often last-result or immediate-need-based, and are therefore issued with higher interest rates.
 Because interest rates are high, the loans usually require guarantees using collateral in the form of real estate, personal and/or business assets.
 Hard money loans have traditionally been mostly unregulated by state or federal laws, and therefore leave little protection to borrowers.
 Although there are some regulations in some jurisdictions, due to the high interest rates and vulnerability to an owner’s property and assets, hard money borrowers should use a professional real estate attorney to review the loan documents.

 When deciding where to derive financing for your business, it is important to consider your short, mid, and long-term needs and goals.
 Each source provides different advantages, disadvantages, and vulnerabilities.
 As always, it is best to consult an experienced professional.
 Attorneys at Gunderson, Denton, & Peterson PC can assist you with current information on financing laws and options so that you can implement the best strategies to ensure the success of your company.

 Mesa, Arizona 85213

 GDP Business Blog